DevMountain/html-layout/README.md

 # Project Summary

-In this project, you will be cloning three different html-layouts from scratch.
-This will help you get used to the basic structure of an html skeleton and help you get comfortable with linking css pages to your html document.
-You will be doing all the css as well.
-Good luck!
+In this project, you will be cloning/re-creating three different html-layouts from scratch.
+This will help you get used to creating html documents and linking css pages to it.
+This project will also help you practice the ability to create a picture of a layout using html and css.

 ## Setup